Hearing Health

 Hearing and Your Health

-Hearing loss is frustrating for those who have it and for their loved ones.
-But did you know that untreated hearing loss is also linked to changes in cognitive function, walking problems and falling, depression, and prolonged hospitalizations.
 There are also other common medical conditions, called comorbidities, that increase your risk of developing hearing loss and can cause it to progress faster.
-Anything that affects your blood flow can affect your hearing in a negative way.
-This includes diabetes, high blood pressure, and high cholesterol, al of which are associated with an increased risk of hearing loss.
+Any medical condition that affects your blood flow can affect your hearing in a negative way.
+This includes diabetes, high blood pressure, high cholesterol, and heart disease, all of which are associated with an increased risk of hearing loss.

 Those who have difficulty hearing can also experience a variety of unexpected consequences of the hearing loss such as: